formatted generates_output=true file_format=txt

 The code explained in this article can parse both a formatted and unformatted input

-# formatted
+# formatted generates_output=true file_format=txt

-generates_output = false
+# unformatted generates_output = false file_format=doc

 Short implementation summary